herciliols/cliente-manager-api/README.md

     The server will be available at [http://localhost:3000](http://localhost:3000).

+6. **Test the endpoints:**

+    The API endpoints are tested using Jest.
+Run the following command to execute the tests:

+    ```bash
+    npm test
+    ```

-6. **Explore API documentation:**
+7. **Explore API documentation:**

     The API is fully documented using Swagger.
 After running the application, visit [http://localhost:3000/api-docs](http://localhost:3000/api-docs) to explore and interact with the endpoints.
-Note that you need to obtain a JWT token through the endpoint `POST /auth/login` to access the remaining endpoints.
+Note that you need to obtain a JWT token through the endpoint `POST /login` to access the remaining endpoints.

 ## Main Technologies

 - Node.js
 - Express.js
+- TypeScript
 - MySQL
 - JWT (JSON Web Token)
+- Jest (for testing)

 ## Author